jegtnes/jegtnes-static/src/blog/using-gulp-with-uncss-in-ghost-for-tiny-assets.md

 });
 ```

-This will synchronously download your site's RSS feed to your root directory, and indicates that the task is complete via a callback once the <code class="language-">download</code> module sends out the the <code class="language-">close</code> event emitter.
+This will synchronously download your site's RSS feed to your root directory, and indicates that the task is complete via a callback once the `download` module sends out the the `close` event emitter.
 This is important, as Gulp is asynchronous, and if we didn’t have this, the next step would attempt running before the file completed.

 [Cameron Spear has some more information on Gulp synchronity](http://cameronspear.com/blog/handling-sync-tasks-with-gulp-js/), if you’re curious.